kiwidisco/kiwidisco/README.md

-## Hi there 👋
+## Welcome! 👋

-- 🔭 I’m currently working on an ObsidianMd plugin to aid Chinese users, and my personal portfolio website.
+- 🔭 I’m currently working on: an ObsidianMd plugin to aid Chinese users, and my personal portfolio website.
 - 📫 How to reach me: djjd_ on Discord
-- Here is a cat I hired to stare at you:
+- 😄 Here is a cat I hired to stare at you:

 <div align = 'center'>
   <img src ='imCooked_cat.jpg' alt=''/>